Lich-Corals/linux-file-converter-addon/README.md

 Just right click on an supported file and choose the "Convert to..." option.
 In this sub menu you can select any file type you want to convert to.

 Converting a file can take some time.
-There is no indicator when the process is done, the context menu just freezes.
-If Gnome says that Nautilus is not responding while converting a large file, click 'wait', the process should continue.
+There is no indicator when the process is done.

 If you experience any issues with the extension, please report it on the [issues](https://github.com/Lich-Corals/nautilus-fileconverter/issues) page.